 How should you manage an employee’s return-to-work?

-Depending on the length of absence, and the nature of the illness or injury, it may be prudent for the employer to request the employee to receive a return-to-work medical certificate confirming that they are free to come back to do their normal duties on a full-time or part time basis without accommodation or if there are concerns, what accommodations could be considered.
+Depending on the length of absence, and the nature of the illness or injury, it may be prudent for the employer to request the employee to submit a return-to-work medical certificate confirming that they are able to return to do their normal duties on a full-time or part time basis without accommodation or if there are concerns, what accommodations could be considered.
 This would be the case if the employer feels that their return may further impact the employee’s health such as standing for long periods if the employee had a leg injury/operation.
-All employees should be interviewed upon their return to work following an illness or injury that concerns the employer whether or not they are fit to return to work and if a return-to-work medical certificate is not required by the employer, they should be asked to self-certify that they are fully able to return to their normal duties and declare whether or not they require accommodation.
+All employees should be interviewed upon their return to work following an illness or injury and the employer is concerned whether or not they are fit to return to work and if a return-to-work medical certificate is not required by the employer, they should be asked to self-certify that they are fully able to return to their normal duties and declare whether or not they require accommodation.
+In either case, it is critical that a well-written and clear job description is provide to the employee outlining their job responsibilities, tasks, physical and other requirements, etc.

 Don’t get left behind with the Sick Leave Bill 2022.
 Book a complimentary consultation today!